TrebuhD/office-picker/ABOUT.md

 ## Bullet points

-- Simple React App using TypeScript, react-spring and axios.
+- Simple React App using TypeScript, scss, react-spring, and axios.
 - Uses modern functional React with component logic extracted into custom hooks.
+- Network layer is handled with `useAxios` hooks.
+- Idiomatic SCSS using BEM, variables and mixins for media queries

+There are two main sources of information:

-1. Cheap flights:
+1. Travel cost:

-- Compare flight cost from Amsterdam/Madrid/Budapest to 3 places, e.g London, Paris, New York.
+- The flight cost from Amsterdam/Madrid/Budapest to 3 destinations, e.g London, Paris, New York.

 2. Weather: